 - Tissue burns

-It’s important to note that the human body actually needs electricity in order to function.
+It’s important to note that the human body actually needs electricity to function.

 The nervous system requires electricity to send signals throughout the body and brain, making it possible for us to move, feel, and think.
 The body’s cells effectively create electricity with charged ions within the body called electrolytes.
 Our bodies do a great job with what we produce but don’t fare so well with external sources of electricity (especially when these sources provide great amounts of electricity).